flaneur2020/pua-lang/README.md

   - arithmetic expressions
   - built-in functions
   - first-class and higher-order functions • closures
-- Ridiculous naming to reflect how Alibaba managers speak.
+- Ridiculous naming for the Aba-aba.
 Comparison with Monkey:

 |Monkey|pua-lang|Explanation|
 |---|---|---|